Official-Codaisseur-Graduate/gitgud-client/README.md

  `$ npm install` <br>
  `GITHUB_ACCESS_TOKEN=<YOURTOKEN> npm run dev` <br>

-> * for Windows follow these steps:
+> * For Windows follow these steps:
 > 1. `Install Microsoft Visual Studio 2019 and enable Desktop development with C++`
 > 2. `npm install --global windows-build-tools`
 > 3. `Download this version of opencv and extract it to C:/ so your opencv folder will be C:/opencv